The panic that engulfed this capital after the fall of Mosul, when it appeared that the Islamist fanatics of ISIS would overrun Baghdad, has passed.

 If ISIS is our mortal enemy, why have we not persuaded the Turks to seal their border and send their NATO-equipped army into Syria to annihilate ISIS?

 Turkey's Kemal Ataturk ended the old caliphate and put the caliph on the Orient Express to Europe.
+Prime Minister Recep Tayyip Erdogan could be the man who strangled the new caliphate in its crib.

 U.S. policy in Syria and Iraq today add up to incoherence.